simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.5.md

 - The minimum PHP version required is now PHP 8.3.
 - Symfony was upgraded to 7.4 (LTS).

+## Web-proxy

+- This release replaces several cases of `file_get_contents()` and direct use of `curl_`-functions with the Symfony HTTP-client.
+If you have a proxy set in `config.php`, please ensure that is has `http://` or `https://` as a scheme, appropriate to your use-case.
+The old `tcp://` scheme may no longer work correctly for all use-cases.

 ## General Upgrade Advice

 When updating SimpleSAMLphp you might like to run the following to